flexera-public/policy_templates/cost/unattached_addresses/README.md

 The following policy actions are taken on any resources found to be out of compliance.

-- Deletes the IP address with approval
+- After approval, Deletes the IP address found to violate the policy
 - Send an email report